Dobeash/Munge/GUIDE.md

     >> oledb %file.xlsx "SELECT F1, F2 FROM Sheet1"
     >> oledb %file.xlsx "SELECT * FROM Sheet1 WHERE F1 = '1'"

-This only works on Windows and requires the [Microsoft Access Database Engine 2016 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=54920) to first be installed.
+This only works on Windows and requires the [Microsoft Access Database Engine 2016 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=54920) (or later) to first be installed.

 ## SQL Server